 ~ we, as living historians, will also hone our historical skills; we find ourselves learning trades of earlier eras not very often practiced in modern society.
 Benjamin Franklin, for instance, was a chandler (candle maker) early in his life, an occupation he did not much care for.
 You may find chandlers (me, for instance) making candles the way they did "back then" using real beeswax.
 Then there are those who will practice the art of a pewterer or tinsmith, rope making, farming, spinning wool into yarn on a spinning wheel, tanning hides, pottery, canoe building, etc.

 Ahhh...such is the life of a living historian, with the accent on "historian," for we really do spend countless hours delving into the history of our preferred era and, in doing so, we become "knowledgeable specialists."

-If you recall, last year I began a brand-spanking-new reenacting group called Citizens of the American Colonies, and, so far, it's been a pretty good success.
+A few years back I began a brand-spanking-new reenacting group called Citizens of the American Colonies, and, so far, it's been a pretty good success.